cosee/techtalk-typescript-2021-02/README.md

-# Cosee TechTalks: Strongly Typed - TypeScript in fronten development
+# Cosee TechTalks: Strongly Typed - TypeScript in frontend development

 After 12 years of web-development, I started as fullstack developer at Cosee about two years ago.
 In my team I was first working in the backend, but also showed interest in the React frontend that we were writing.
 Due to some changes in the team structure, I ended up writing frontend code about one year ago and I had to work my way through tons of JavaScript code in order to implement some features.
 Often, I wished we had